 Port Macquarie to Walcha (182km) > Walcha to Tamworth (91km)

-Another windy mountainous route to New England from the coast, the Oxley Highway runs from Port Macquarie to winding Walcha and then through to Tamworth.
-It’s a fairly quiet stretch of road that tightens as it dips in and out of gullies before climbing steadily across the Divide through tall timber forests.
+Another windy mountainous route to New England High Country from the coast, the Oxley Highway runs from Port Macquarie on the coast to Walcha in New England High Country and then through to Tamworth.
+It’s a fairly quiet stretch of road that tightens as it dips in and out of gullies before climbing steadily across the Great Dividing Range through tall timber forests.

 Lismore to Casino (31km) > Casino to Tenterfield (128km)

-A more obscure route from the coast to New England, the Bruxner Highway runs from the Northern Rivers region to Tenterfield, close to the Queensland border.
+A more obscure route from the coast to New England High Country, the Bruxner Highway runs from the Northern Rivers region to Tenterfield, close to the Queensland border.
 The best part is the 130km stretch between Casino and Tenterfield where the road crosses the mountains.

 Armidale to Uralla (49km)